Senior Gear Editor

 Some subtle nose-keel on an Appletree foil board.
 Designs like these help a board rebound back into the air after touching down on the surface of the water.
 Photo: Will Sileo//The Inertia

-Bottom Contour: it’s also well worth paying attention to what’s going on with the underside of your wing board as there’s a couple of key characteristics that, while they might not be “make or break” aspects, can certainly make a difference depending on what you are looking for.
+Bottom Contour: it’s also well worth paying attention to what’s going on with the underside of your wing board as there are a couple of key characteristics that, while they might not be “make or break” aspects, can certainly make a difference depending on what you are looking for.

 A completely flat-bottomed board tends to provide the best on-water stability, great for beginners, intermediates transitioning to a smaller-size board, and to an extent, freestylists who want a small but stable platform to land on while doing aerials.
-However, that flat bottom tends to be “stickier” than a board with some contour to it, with the added friction requiring a bit more power to get up on foil, and sticking more when touching down and making it harder to ride out of tricks.
+However, that flat bottom tends to be “stickier” than a board with some contour to it, with the added friction requiring a bit more power to get up on foil, and sticking more when touching down.

 Boards like the Jimmy Lewis Flying VM or the Appletree/Omen Flux have a hull-shaped bottom that cuts through the water like the bottom of a boat, making for less sticky touchdowns – the product page for the Flying VM claims that the shape will “re-direct the rider back up onto the foil with little or no drag when they touch down,” and we have to admit there is a palpable difference between a flat-bottomed board and a board with a shaped hull.
 However, it’s worth keeping in mind that any sort of hull-shaped bottom will be tippier and less stable than a flat-bottomed board.